boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/data-connectors/google-analytics.md

 ### Service Account Credential

-Service account credentials are better suited for server-to-server interactions.
+Service account credentials are more suitable for server-to-server interactions.

 ### Grab Google Service Account Credentials

-To get API credentials using a GCP service account, follow these steps:
+To obtain API credentials using a GCP service account, follow these steps:

 1. Sign in to [https://console.cloud.google.com](https://console.cloud.google.com).
-2. Create a service account if needed.
+2. Create a service account if necessary.
-3. Enable "Google Analytics API" (refer to Google documentation for comprehensive instructions).
+3. Enable the "Google Analytics API" (refer to Google documentation for detailed instructions).
 4. Generate credentials:
    - Navigate to IAM & Admin in the console's left panel, and then select Service Accounts.
-   - Identify the service account you intend to use, and click on the three-dot menu under the "Actions" column next to it.
+   - Find the service account you want to use and click on the three-dot menu under the "Actions" column.
    - Create a new JSON key by selecting "Manage Keys" > "ADD KEY" > "CREATE".
    - Download the ".json" file containing the necessary credentials for future use.